Scarborough North Pier: Planning, design and construction

 In 1864 there was a further proposal for a pier, this time in the North Bay with a capitalization of £15,000, leading to the formation of the Scarborough Promenade Pier Company and in 1865 they issued a prospectus proposing a 1000 ft pier.

-That year engineer and prominent pier designer Eugenius Birch was engaged, then the company was registered with the Board of Trade and the next year the company was granted a provisional order to proceed.
+That year engineer and prominent pier designer Eugenius Birch was engaged, then the company was registered with the Board of Trade and the next year the company was granted a provisional order – the Scarborough Promenade Pier Order 1866 – to proceed.

 A £12,135 offer by J.E.
 Dowson of London to build the pier was accepted and the first piles were driven in September 1866 and with a change of contractor the pier was complete by 1869 and the pier was opened on 1 May that year.

 The pier was designed to be 1000 ft long and 20 ft wide and the pier head itself was 50 ft wide and 150 ft long with 6 ft of water at low spring tide.

 The pier design had facilities for angling and a pier head shelter for band concerts.

 Operation and destruction

 There were frequent collisions of steamers with the pier head and the pier never made much money.
 With the closure of the nearby Queens Parade Cliff Lift (1878-1887) income fell, the company was wound up and the pier was sold in 1889 for £1,240.
 In 1889 the new owners spent £10,000 replacing the original entrance booths with an entrance building and restaurant, enlarging the pier head and adding a pavilion and refreshment room and even with variety shows it failed to generate enough income.

 The pier was sold again in 1904 for £3,500 but on 7 January next year it was wrecked in a storm leaving only the entrance pavilion and isolated pier head.
 Later the pier head was demolished leaving the entrance building, itself demolished in 1914.